netxms/netxms-doc/admin/agent-management.rst

 =========================

-Agent have 3 types of configuration files: master configuration file, additional configuration files sroted and Agent Policies files.
+Agent have 3 types of configuration files: master configuration file, additional configuration files and Agent Policies files.
 Master configuration file is the only mandatory file.
 Minimal configuration for master configuration file is server address.
 Address should be set as MasterServers to be able to apply other changes already from the server.